Australian Intelligence Medal: Description

 The medal is a bi-metal construction of nickel-silver in antique finish and bronze colouring in a circular shape 38 millimetres in diameter.
 The obverse of the medal features a raised Federation Star.
 The centre of the Federation Star has a bronze-coloured raised impression of a decagon, symbolising the ten agencies of the National Intelligence Community.
 The Federation Star is surrounded by an indented border, representing the twenty-four-hour nature of intelligence.
 The central emblem is encircled by a contemporary laurel of a wattle which recalls the uniquely Australian nature of the award.
 The reverse features a border with the raised, polished words ‘Australian Intelligence Medal’ surrounding a space where the recipient's name may be engraved.

 The ribbon is 32 mm wide and features a central band of yellow 5 millimetres in width, flanked by white graduating to midnight blue then to black.

+Eligibility

+Awards are made by the Governor-General, on the nomination of the Australian Intelligence Medal Committee.
+The total number of awards made each year must not exceed the following quota: